 Geoff Cox BA MA PhD

-Associate Professor/Lektor in Digital Design, Aarhus University, DK.
+Associate Professor/Lektor in Digital Design and Information Studies, Aarhus University, DK.

 2006 PhD Planetary Collegium (thesis title: Antithesis: The Dialectics of Software Art), University of Plymouth